-By the time she had turned 28 (on her birthday, March 14, 1861, no less!)
-Dr. Lucy Hobbs had opened a solo dental practice in Cincinnati, Ohio.
+By the time she had turned 28 (on her birthday, March 14, 1861) Dr. Lucy Hobbs had opened a solo dental practice in Cincinnati, Ohio.

 In 1866, when Dr. Hobbs earned her dental degree after defying nearly a decade of resistance, her goals aligned with other pioneers for progress.